MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 Create an Azure Active Directory Security Group or an Azure Active Directory Office Group.
 See: [Create a basic group and add members - Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)

-### Create a Dynamics365 Group Team
+### Create a Dynamics 365 Group Team

 Azure Active Directory Groups are either Office or Security Groups.
-Depending on which type of Azure Active Directory Group was used, create a Dynamics365 Azure Active Directory Security Group Team or an Azure Active Directory Office Group Team.
+Depending on which type of Azure Active Directory Group was used, create a Dynamics 365 Azure Active Directory Security Group Team or an Azure Active Directory Office Group Team.
 See: [Create and manage group teams - Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams#create-a-group-team)

-The Dynamics365 Team can be linked to the Azure Active Directory Group that is used to manage your users.
+The Dynamics 365 Team can be linked to the Azure Active Directory Group that is used to manage your users.
 Roles can be assigned to this team.
 Members of the Azure Active Directory Group will inherit the roles from the Dynamics 365 Team.

 For more information on how to link an AAD Group to a dynamics team see the [Manage group teams - Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams).
 When setting a value for  **membership type** by selecting one of the options (Members/Members&Guests/Guests/Owners) be aware that this determines which users in the group will flow into the Dynamics 365 team.
 Setting the **membership type** is similar to setting a pass-through filter.
 If membership type: “members” is selected and a guest is added to the group, the guest will not flow down into a team that has a membership type of “members”.
 This guest will not inherit the role from the Dynamics 365 Group Team.

-### Assign D365 Guides Roles to the Team - Option 1
+### Assign Dynamics 365 Guides Roles to the Team - Option 1

-Update the D365 Guides roles to include the D365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).
+Update the Dynamics 365 Guides roles to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).

 1. Select the environment to update and access the settings.
 1. In the “Access” section, select “See All” under the security roles heading.
  ![power platform admin](media/Power-Platform-admin-center-env-setting.png "power platform admin")
-1. The “Basic User” role must be added to the group to enable D365 Guides for the users in this group team.
+1. The “Basic User” role must be added to the group to enable Dynamics 365 Guides for the users in this group team.
 1. Click on the role name “Basic User” to see more detail.
 ![basic user](media/Power-Platform-Enviro-Roles.png "basic users")
 1. Click on the “Add people” action button at the top of the view.